 - Clear Football Visors: The primary function of clear football visors is to shield eyes from injury.
 Some do contribute to vision correction, and most quality ones feature shatter resistant and anti-glare/anti-fog material.

 - Tinted Football Visors: Tinted visors help reduce sunlight and shield the eyes from direct contact.
 This type of football visor will reduce distractions and prevent players from ‘reading the eyes’ of the wearer.
+But be sure to verify that they’re legal in your league.

 - Polarized Football Visors: Polarized visors are the best at blocking the glare of the sun.
 This gives the player better field vision even under the most intense hot weather conditions.